Data protection, careless moments and the £4.4 million fine

 Roll forward to 2018 and the advent of GDPR and UK Data Protection Act.
 It was Y2K all over again.
 Scrambling round like headless chickens trying to understand horrifically complex and far-reaching legislation.
 Many took matters very seriously.
 And some still do.
 Others have taken their foot off the gas.

 This week I reviewed guidance prepared for clients in 2018.
 And guess what?
-The same issues crop up in 2023.
+The same issues crop up today.
 Extensively.
 What’s changed is an unforgiving Information Commissioner now imposes draconian penalties.

 Interserve fined £4.4m for employee data breach